Waheen Market fire

 The 2022 Waheen Market fire was a fire that took place in Hargeisa in the self-proclaimed nation of Somaliland on 1 April 2022.
-While there were no deaths, damages from the fire amounted to around USD $2 billion, or 60% of Somaliland's GDP.
+While there were no deaths, damages from the fire amounted to around USD2 billion, or 60% of Somaliland's GDP.

 Lead up

 Somaliland, along with the whole of the Horn of Africa, had been suffering from one of the worst droughts in decades, with Somaliland recording its driest season in 40 years.
 This led to an already sensitive food situation in the nation, as well as a lack of other commodities.
 On top of the inflation that began following the 2022 Russian Invasion of Ukraine, this disaster was especially devastating to the communities that relied on the market.

 Fire

 The market fire began on the evening of 1 April at around 8:10 PM and was largely extinguished by the dawn of 2 April.
 The fire started possibly due to an electrical fault in an old warehouse in the market according to eyewitnesses, where the fire was quickly picked up by winds helping it to spread across the market.
 The fire took around 20 hours to extinguish, but even after this, small plumes of smoke were still prevalent across the market.
 Due to this, the clean-up operation would begin early 5 April, after allowing time for the traders to try to retrieve any property that survived.

 While there were no deaths associated with the fire, 28 people were injured.
 The majority of those injured had gone into the fire attempting to salvage goods from their burning stalls.